Skip to Main Content

 Kentucky veterans recount their experiences in the Gulf War conflict.

-A sign that reads KENTUCKY VIETNEM VETERANS MEMORIAL with flowers along the front and grass in the background
+Engraving on a stone slab reads: KENTUCKY VIETNAM VETERANS MEMORIAL with flowers along the front and grass in the background

 Kentucky Life: The Kentucky Vietnam Veterans Memorial